“Unwanted” or unplanned children are not unplanned neither unwanted by God.

 Ruth’s story exemplifies how God can bring about His purposes through individuals who seem to be on the margins of society or whose situations seem unplanned or undesirable.

 Bathsheba was a wife of Uriah Hetite, one of the most devoted man to King David.
 David committed adultery sleeping with Bathsheba, and she conceived and she gave birth to Solomon.
 Solomon is in the lineage of Christ (Matthew 1:6).
 Solomon was not planned neither by king David, nor Bathsheba.
-But in God's eyes, God had a plan with Solomon.
+But in God’s eyes, He prepared a special measure of His grace for David and Bathsheba, so God devised a plan with Solomon.
 We read the promise God gave about Solomon before his birth:

-5. And of all my sons, (for the LORD hath given me many sons,) he hath chosen Solomon my son to sit upon the throne of the kingdom of the LORD over Israel.
+1. And of all my sons, (for the LORD hath given me many sons) he hath chosen Solomon my son to sit upon the throne of the kingdom of the LORD over Israel.

 In many ways David was a representation of Christ.
 So was Solomon.